Vijendra07Kulhade/nifi-jsonata-transformer/README.md

 # nifi-jsonata-transformer
+This Nifif Processor runs a nashhorn javascript engine to load ECMAScript5 and loads jsonata-es5.js.
-This project uses jsonata expressions for json transformation.
+It can evaualte jsonata expressions for json flowfile transformations.
 Read more about jsonata [here](http://docs.jsonata.org/overview.html)